The husband and wife are owners of the Middle Eastern sweets shop Bigdash, which originated in Richardson and branched out last year to Frisco.

 “I quit my job and started working with her full time,” Alrefaai said.

-They opened the Richardson shop in 2016 and followed last February with the shop on Preston Road in Frisco.
+They opened the Richardson shop in 2016 and followed last February with a shop on Preston Road in Frisco.

 In addition to kinafa, the shop sells ice cream, cookies, baklava and other Middle Eastern treats.